cchitsiang/awesome-stars/README.md

 ## Python

-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source copilot chat for software development—bring the power of ChatGPT to VS Code
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - PoC for a scalable dev tool that writes entire apps from scratch while the developer oversees the implementation
 - [Picovoice/picovoice](https://github.com/Picovoice/picovoice) - On-device voice assistant platform powered by deep learning
 - [modelscope/facechain](https://github.com/modelscope/facechain) - FaceChain is a deep-learning toolchain for generating your Digital-Twin.